FrankWorldview/blockchain/lecture/04_Function_Call_Types.md

 msg.sender = address(this)
 ```

-👉 Because a new execution context is created
+👉 Because a new execution context is created, the contract becomes the caller.
-👉 The contract becomes the caller
+👉 Because a new message call (CALL opcode) is created, the caller becomes address(this).

 ---